aleksa-terzic/simple-social-network/README.md

 * Celery 5.2.3

 ## Setup

-Clone this repo to your desktop and navigate to projects root folder.
+1. Clone this repo to your desktop and navigate to projects root folder.

-Rename `.env.example` to `.env` and add your credentials.
+2. Rename `.env.example` to `.env` and update the environment variables.

-To quickly generate new Django SECRET KEY, just run `keygen.py` from cmd and copy the generated key in .env file.

-Run:
+3. Build the images and run the containers:
 ```
-docker-compose build
-docker-compose up
+docker-compose up -d --build
 ```
+Now everything is built and running, you can confirm it by visiting http://localhost:8000/ in your browser.
+--Currently no schema at front page, tbd

+Note: To quickly generate new SECRET KEY, just run `keygen.py` from cmd and copy the generated key in .env file.

 ### Tests
 From projects root folder, enter backend's container shell with: